-HS2 Ltd committed to measures to help pupils to concentrate on studies and ensure safety on the way to and from school.
-We helped to negotiate the consolidation of Maria Fidelis School onto one site to reduce impacts on the school, with building of the new school well underway.
+HS2 Ltd promised measures to help pupils to concentrate on studies and ensure safety to and from school.
+We helped to get Maria Fidelis School onto one site to reduce impacts on the school.
+Building of the new school is well underway.

-We secured funding from HS2 Ltd for support workers for vulnerable residents.
+We got funding from HS2 Ltd for support workers for vulnerable residents.

 Temporary use of Maria Fidelis School

 We approved plans for the temporary use of the vacant Maria Fidelis School site on North Gower Street during construction.
-Plans include creating temporary open space, and a Euston construction skills centre to help residents develop skills needed to access local job opportunities.
-We secured £4.1 million from HS2 Ltd towards the centre, expected to open in 2020.
+Plans include creating temporary open space, and a Euston construction skills centre.
+This will help residents develop skills needed to access local job opportunities.
+We got £4.1 million from HS2 Ltd towards the centre, expected to open in 2020.
 Find out more about our plans for the Maria Fidelis site here.

-We secured £3.5 million for a Camden Fund from HS2 Ltd to support communities that will be affected by HS2 construction, which will launch in 2018.
-We have received £2.4 million from HS2 Ltd’s Road Safety Fund, and will work with residents and key organisations on safety schemes.
+We got £3.5 million for a Camden Fund from HS2 Ltd to support communities affected by HS2 construction.
+This launched in 2018.
+We have received £2.4 million from HS2 Ltd’s Road Safety Fund.
+We will work with residents and key organisations on safety schemes.
 Find out more about our safety schemes here.